adbrain/hiring-excercise/design/README.md

 ## Goal

-To display a strong command of the web (coding), modern HTML/CSS layout building, the ability to use a CSS precompiler and a Version Control System.
+To display a strong command of the web (coding), **modern** HTML/CSS layout building, the ability to use a CSS precompiler (and optionally a Version Control System).

 ## Specification